 Now if you want to reduce cellular data usage on Netflix without adjusting overall playback settings, you can do so directly from the mobile device used to stream Netflix, which in most cases is going to be your iPhone.

 Regardless of what is set at the device level, data usage will never go over what was set at the profile level, as described above.
-That means that if you set your kid’s profile to stream in Medium quality, his/her cellular data usage will not go over 0.7 GB of data per hour streamed, regardless of the playback settings selected directly on the mobile device.
+That means that if you set your kid’s profile to stream in Medium quality, their cellular data usage will not go over 0.7 GB of data per hour streamed, regardless of the playback settings selected directly on the mobile device.